ppanya/KUPaymentService/README.md

 <h3>Use Cases</h3>
 1. Send a payment
+When client get price ,recipient id ,sender id ,and date time, it can POST payment to webservice.
   * Primary Actor: Merchant
   * Scope: Payment System
   * Level: Very High
   * Story: Merchant send a payment to customer.
 2. Accept a payment (funds transferred)
+When customer sure for transfer money, they can PUT payment to accept the payment.
   * Primary Actor: Customer
   * Scope: Payment System
   * Level: Very High
   * Story: Customer approve a payment then funds transferred to merchant. (payment completed)
 3. Reverse/chargeback a payment
+When customer see payment description, price/merchant is not correct, Customer will decline this payment.
   * Primary Actor: Customer
   * Scope: Payment System
   * Level: Low